Glossary

 Student Grant Scheme

-The legislation upon which the assessment and awarding of student grants is based.
+The legislation upon which the assessment and awarding of student grants for those studying full-time courses is based.
 The Student Grant Scheme is updated annually by DFHERIS.

 Student Support Act 2011